SoftInstigate/restheart-website/learn/request-transformers.md

 ## Introduction

-Transformers allow to change the request or the response, for instance adding, modifying or filtering out some properties in the body.
+Transformers allow to transform the request or the response.
-A Transformer can also be used to modify the request in other ways such as adding a query parameter.
-An example would be adding the `filter={"visibility":"public"}` query parameter to the request `GET /db/coll` in order to limit the client visibility on the collection documents.

-Resources data flows in and out of RESTHeart in json format (see [Representation Format](/learn/representation-format) section), where the state is represented as a json document.
+For instance, Transformers can be used to:
+- filtering out from the response the *password* property of the `/db/users` resource
+- adding the `filter={"visibility":"public"}` query parameter
+to requests limiting the client visibility on documents.

 ## The *rts* collection metadata

 In RESTHeart, not only documents but also dbs and collections (and files buckets, schema stores, etc.) have properties.
-Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.
+Some properties are metadata, i.e. have a special meaning for RESTheart that controls its behavior.

-The metadata property *rts* allows to declare transformers:
+The metadata *rts* allows to declare transformers.
-* when *rts* is a metadata propery of a db, transformers apply to requests involving the db and its resources (collections, documents, file buckets, schema stores, etc.).
+*  a transformer declared in the *rts* db property, gets executed to any requests that involves the db and its children resources
+(collections, documents, file buckets, schema stores, etc.).
-* when *rts* is a metadata propery of a collection (or file bucket, schema store, etc.), transformers apply to requests involving the collection and its documents.
+* a transformer declared in the *rts* collaction property, gets executed to any requests that involves the collection and its documents.

 *rts* is an array of *transformer* objects.
 A *transformer* object has the following format: